mozilla-services/heka/docs/source/configuration.rst

 set to "all") to, for example, set the message type of every message to a specific custom value after the messages have been decoded from Protocol Buffers format.
-Note that this only supports setting the exact same value on every message, if any dynamic computation is required do determine what the value should be, or whether it should be applied to a specific message, a :ref:`config_sandboxdecoder` using the provided `write_message` API call should be used instead.
+Note that this only supports setting the exact same value on every message, if any dynamic computation is required to determine what the value should be, or whether it should be applied to a specific message, a :ref:`config_sandboxdecoder` using the provided `write_message` API call should be used instead.